ThomasFeher/armadillo/README.txt

 standard may not work correctly.

-The functionality of Armadillo is partly dependent on other libraries -- mainly LAPACK and BLAS.
+The functionality of Armadillo is partly dependent on other
+libraries: mainly LAPACK and BLAS.
 Armadillo can work without LAPACK or BLAS, but its functionality will be reduced.
-In particular, basic functionality will be available (eg. matrix addition and multiplication), but things like eigen decomposition or will not be.
+In particular, basic functionality will be available (eg. matrix addition and multiplication), but things like eigen decomposition or matrix inversion will not be.
 Matrix multiplication (mainly for big matrices) may not be as fast.

-* For manual installation on all systems, see section 2.1.

-* For installation on Linux and Mac OS X systems, see section 2.2.
-  The Linux installation is also likely to work on other Unix-like systems, such as FreeBSD, NetBSD, OpenBSD, Solaris, CygWin, etc.
+* For automatic installation on Linux and Mac OS X systems, see section 2.1.
+This installation is also likely to work on other Unix-like systems, such as FreeBSD, NetBSD, OpenBSD, Solaris, CygWin, etc.

-* For installation on MS Windows, see section 2.3.
+* For manual installation and/or installation on Windows, see section 2.2.

-=== 2.1: Manual Installation ===

-The manual installation is comprised of 3 steps:

-* Step 1:
-  Copy the entire "include" folder to a convenient location and tell your compiler to use that location for header files (in addition to the locations it uses already).
-  Alternatively, you can use the "include" folder directly.

-* Step 2:
-  Modify "include/armadillo_bits/config.hpp" to indicate which libraries are currently available on your system.
-  For example, if you have LAPACK and BLAS present, uncomment the following lines:

-  #define ARMA_USE_LAPACK
-  #define ARMA_USE_BLAS

-* Step 3:
-  If you have LAPACK and/or BLAS present, configure your compiler to link with these libraries.

-  You can also link with fast replacements for LAPACK and BLAS, eg. Intel's MKL or AMD's ACML.
-  Under Mac OS X, link using -framework Accelerate
+* If you have a previous version of Armadillo already installed, we recommend removing it before installing a newer version.

-=== 2.2: Installation on Linux and Mac OS X ===
+=== 2.1: Installation on Linux and Mac OS X ===

-If you have installed Armadillo using an RPM or DEB package, you don't need to do anything else.
-Otherwise read on.

-You can use the manual installation process as described in section 2.1, or the following CMake based automatic installation.
+You can use the manual installation process as described in section 2.2, or the following CMake based automatic installation.

 * Step 1:
   If CMake is not already be present on your system, download